achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 	- The mount command attaches the filesystem of an external device to the filesystem of a system.
 It instructs the operating system that filesystem is ready to use and associate it with a particular piont in the system's heirarchy.
 Mounting will make files, directories and devices available to the users.
 	- Mounting is the attaching of an additional filesystem to the currently accessible filesystem of a computer.
 - What is VFS (Virtual File System)?
+- What is a Device File:
+	- Block Device:
+	- Character Device:

 ## Notes

 - MBR (Master Boot Record)
+- Root account: This is also called `superuser` and would have complete and unfettered control of the system.
+- System accounts: System accounts are those needed for the operation of system-specific components for example mail accounts and the `sshd` accounts.
+These accounts are usually needed for some specific function on your system, and any modification to them could adversely affect the system.
+- User accounts: User accounts provide interactive access to the system for users and groups of users.
+General users are typically assigned to these accounts and usually have limited access to critical system files and directories.
+- Unix supports a concept of `Group Account` which logically groups a number of accounts.
+Every account would be a part of another group account.
+A unix group plays important role in handling file permissions and process management.
+- There are four main user  administration files:
+	- `/etc/passwd` - Keeps the user account and password information.
+This file holds the majority of information about accounts on the Unix System.
+	- `/etc/shadow` - Holds the encrypted password of the corresponding account.
+Not all the systems support this file.
+	- `/etc/group` - This file contains the group information for each account.
+	- `/etc/gshadow` - This file contains secure group account information.

 ## Recourses